Terry Beckner: Professional career

+Tampa Bay Buccaneers

-Beckner was drafted by the Tampa Bay Buccaneers in the seventh round, 215th overall, of the 2019 NFL Draft.
+Beckner was selected by the Tampa Bay Buccaneers in the seventh round, 215th overall, of the 2019 NFL draft.
 On August 31, 2019, Beckner was waived by the Buccaneers and was signed to the practice squad the next day.
 He was suspended for four games by the NFL for violating the league's policy on performance-enhancing drugs on October 21, 2019.
 He was reinstated from suspension on November 18, 2019, and the Buccaneers released him from their practice squad.

+Chicago Bears

 Beckner had a tryout with the Chicago Bears on August 20, 2020.
 He was signed to the team's practice squad on September 29.
 He was released by the team on October 27.

+Pittsburgh Maulers

-Beckner signed with the Pittsburgh Maulers of the United States Football League on May 6, 2022, and he was subsequently transferred to the team's inactive roster.
+Beckner signed with the Pittsburgh Maulers of the United States Football League (USFL) on May 6, 2022, and he was subsequently transferred to the team's inactive roster.
 He was moved to the active roster on May 14.
 He was placed on injured reserve on June 1.
+Beckner re-signed with the Maulers on August 10, 2023.
+The Maulers folded when the XFL and USFL merged to create the United Football League (UFL).

+Calgary Stampeders

+On February 14, 2024, Beckner signed with the Calgary Stampeders of the Canadian Football League (CFL).
+He was released on May 12, 2024.

+Massachusetts Pirates

+On February 14, 2025, Beckner signed with the Massachusetts Pirates.